EnderCommunity/Universal-Accounts-System/README.md

 > 5. User must choose their security quesitons
 > 6. User will be prompted with the option to attach an email address to their account
 > 7. User will be promted to authenticate their device (system fingerprint/face-ID/password prompt) for quick verification when the settings are changed
-> 8. User must choose their prefered quick settings
+> 8. User must choose their prefered quick settings (NOTE: check for changes in device auth method)
 > 9. User will be promted to read the privacy policy and terms of service, and agree to them
 > 10. User will be promted to set up two-factor authentication, or go to the home page
 >